snpardy/footypy/README.md

 Currently, team level match results and individual player match performance statistics are available.

-Package name is of course inspired by the [iconic ad](https://www.youtube.com/watch?v=kPyGrU2Ow8w).
+The package name is of course inspired by the [iconic ad](https://www.youtube.com/watch?v=kPyGrU2Ow8w).